Halebidu: History

 To the immediate west of the major Hindu and Jain temples was the Hoysala Palace.
 This palace stretched south up to the Benne Gudda (lit., butter hill).
 The palace is completely ruined and gone, with section lost in mounds and fragments found near the Benne Gudda.
-To the west of the palace was another group of Hindu and Jain temples – the Nagaresvara site, also destroyed whose ruins have been found in mounds.
+To the west of the palace was another group of Hindu and Jain temples – the Nāgareshvara site, also destroyed whose ruins have been found in mounds.
 To the north of the original Hoysala city was a Saraswati temple and a Krishna temple, both also ruined and mostly lost.
 Towards the center and south of the old city were Hucesvara temple and a Rudresvara temple, evidenced by inscriptions and ruins that have been discovered.
 Four temples in northeastern section have survived – Gudlesvara, Virabhadra, Kumbalesvara and Ranganatha.
 The western part of the fortified section and beyond the fort were the historic farms that fed the population of the Dorasamudra capital.
 Roads connected the Hoysala capital to other major towns and pilgrimage sites such as Belur and Pushpagiri.
 Numerous inscriptions dating between mid 10th-century to early 13th-century attest to the importance of Dorasamudra to various Hoysala kings.

 After the first invasion and destruction of Dorasamudra in the 14th century, inscriptions suggest that there were attempts to repair the temples, palace and infrastructure in Dorasamudra.
 As a condition to an end to the invasion, Malik Kafur of Turko-Persian Delhi Sultanate demanded the monarch Veera Ballala III to accept suzerainty of Khalji, pay tribute and provide logistical support to the Sultanate forces seeking to raid and loot the fabled wealth in the Pandya capital of Madurai in Tamil Nadu.
 Additional waves of wars of destruction and loot from the Turko-Persian Sultanates ended the Hoysala kingdom and Dorasamudra's prosperity as a capital city.
 For nearly 300 years, Dorasamudra saw no new inscriptions or evidence of political or economic prosperity.
 A mid 17th-century Nayaka era inscription in Belur thereafter becomes the first to mention "Halebidu".
 Meanwhile the surviving Hindu and Jain communities continued to support and repair the temples, with evidence of living temples in what is now the northern part of Halibidu.